acmdas/das_fieldstones/morefieldstones2019.md

 “I have never wished a man dead, but I have read some obituaries with great pleasure.”—Mark Twain.

 Robert Mugabe is reported to have died yesterday.

+## Three Things
+Mon, 09 Sep 2019

+“To this day he (Carlos Santana) still sends me texts to remind me that the only three things I can control are my motive, intention and purpose.
+And to always remember to do what I do with gratitude.
+I’m not the vessel; I’m the passenger.
+But sometimes I can be the engine.”—Rob Thomas